KIO2gamer/project-kiyo/README.md

     3. Go to the "Bot" tab within your application settings.
     4. Click on "Add Bot" and confirm.
     5. **Keep your bot token secret!** This is like a password for your bot.
+-   **API Keys:** You'll need several API keys for different functionalities of the bot.
+Here are the required keys and how to obtain them:
+    1. **Gemini API Key**
+       - Gemini is Google's AI Language.
+This project uses `gemini-1.5-flash` for the translate command.
+       - Get the API Key at [Google AI Studio](https://aistudio.google.com/app/apikey)

+    2. Tenor API Key
+       - The Tenor API key is used to fetch GIFs from the Tenor API.
+       - Sign up at Tenor Developers and create an API key.

+    3. Pexels API Key
+       - The Pexels API key is used to fetch high-quality images from Pexels.
+       - Sign up at Pexels and generate an API key.

+    4. Weather API Key
+       - The Weather API key is used to fetch weather data from a weather API service.
+       - You can get a free API key from services like OpenWeatherMap.

+    5. Giphy API Key
+       - The Giphy API key is used to fetch GIFs from Giphy.
+       - Sign up at Giphy Developers and create an API key.

+    6. Giant Bomb API Key
+       - The Giant Bomb API key is used to fetch video game information.
+       - Sign up at Giant Bomb and generate an API key.

 ### Installing